Adil-Ahmadli/Calculator/README.md

-It is a simple calculator app with GUI written in python3.

-Tkinter Module is used.
+It is a simple calculator app written in python3.
+Tkinter Module is used for GUI.

 Download and go to the directory where you downloaded file.
 Type *python3 calculator.py*.